Silhouette

 MDE Child & Family Outcomes

-Michigan is measuring three child outcomes, as defined by OSEP (Office of Special Education Programs) in the State Performance Plan and Annual Performance Plan.
+Michigan is measuring three child outcomes, as defined by the Office of Special Education Programs in the State Performance Plan and Annual Performance Plan.
 The three child outcomes are the result of the work of the Early Childhood Outcomes Center (ECO Center).
-They were reviewed and recommended by Results Teams comprised of Early On stakeholders from around the state.
+They were reviewed and recommended by Results Teams comprised of stakeholders from around the state.

 The overarching goal for all children is to be active and successful participants in their own learning now and in the future, in a variety of settings.
 Accomplishments in the various dimensions of each outcome area move a child toward their overall goal.